Kamen Rider Kabuto: Masked Rider System

 There also exist two other Zecters known as the Perfect Zecter and the Hyper Zecter.
 The Perfect Zecter serves as a primary weapon while the Hyper Zecter is a power-up device that enhances the powers of the original Zecter.
 Both were only used by Kabuto in the series, but Gatack got to use the Hyper Zecter in the Hyper Battle DVD.

 Allusions

 The series made some allusions to the whole Kamen Rider series.
 Masked Rider Project as mentioned in the course of the series was said to have started on 3 April 1971.
 The Worm species known as Natives also first arrived on Earth on the same year.
 In real-life, it was the date the first Kamen Rider show aired for the first time.

 Episodes

 God Speed Love

-The movie of the 2006 Kamen Rider Series, entitled Kamen Rider Kabuto the Movie: God Speed Love (劇場版 仮面ライダーカブト GOD SPEED LOVE, Gekijōban Kamen Raidā Kabuto Goddo Supīdo Rabu), was released in Japan on August 5.
-The film took place in a previous timeline and served as an prequel to the series, featuring three new Riders known as Hercus, Ketaros and Caucasus.
+The movie of the 2006 Kamen Rider Series, entitled Kamen Rider Kabuto the Movie: God Speed Love (劇場版 仮面ライダーカブト GOD SPEED LOVE, Gekijōban Kamen Raidā Kabuto Goddo Supīdo Rabu), was released in Japan on August 5, double-billed with GoGo Sentai Boukenger the Movie: The Greatest Precious.
+The film took place in a previous timeline and served as a prequel to the series, featuring three new Riders known as Hercus, Ketaros and Caucasus.